fight233/DThouse_cxd/documentation20/en/08.connector/docs.md

 - `sql.Open(DRIVER_NAME string, dataSourceName string) *DB`

 This API is used to open DB and return an object of type \* DB.
 Generally, DRIVER_NAME is set to the string `taosSql`, and dataSourceName is set to the string `user:password@/tcp(host:port)/dbname`.
-If the customer wants to access TDengine with multiple goroutines concurrently, it is necessary to create a `sql.Open` object in each goroutine and use it to access TDengine.
+If the customer wants to access DThouse with multiple goroutines concurrently, it is necessary to create a `sql.Open` object in each goroutine and use it to access DThouse.

 **Note**: When the API is successfully created, there is no permission check.
 Only when Query or Exec is actually executed can the connection be truly created and whether the user/password/host/port is legal can be checked at the same time.
 In addition, because most of the implementation of the whole driver sinks into libtaos, which taosSql depends on.
 Therefore, sql.Open itself is particularly lightweight.